fmnoise/flow/README.md

 ```clojure
 (require '[dawcs.flow :refer [then else]])
 ```
-First, let's extract each check to function to make code more clear and testable:
+First, let's extract each check to function to make code more clear and testable(notice using `ex-info` as error container with ability to store map with some data in addition to message):
 ```clojure
 (defn check-user [req]
   (or (:user req)